jessepav/lacygoill-wiki-backup/tmux/tmux.md

             ┌ SIGUSR2
             │
-            │   ┌ hint: in the output of `ps -efH|grep tmux`, it's the biggest pid;
+            │   ┌ hint: in the output of `ps aux | grep tmux`, it's the biggest pid;
             │   │       yes the server seems to be started AFTER the first client ...
             │   │
     $ kill -12 {tmux server pid}

-            Toggle the  logging of  the activity.
-However,  when you  enable the logging, it seems to only create the `tmux-server-{PID}.log` file.
+            Toggle the  logging of  the server activity.

             Warning:
             The log files  becomes really big, really fast.
 Enable logging  only for a short